Vortitron/MiniDisplay/esphome/BedroomLights/README.md

 - LED can be manually controlled via Home Assistant if needed
 - Logging enabled for debugging button behaviour
 - Uses ESP-IDF framework for C3 compatibility

+## Switch Reliability Guard

+- Both latching switches now route through `command_stand_light` / `command_bedroom_light` scripts so stale commands are dropped instead of being queued.
+- Each switch interaction launches a `guard_*_switch_alignment` script which, for `8 × 500 ms` (currently 4 s), re-checks the Home Assistant light state and re-sends the command if it drifted; both values live in the new `switch_guard_iterations` / `switch_guard_interval` substitutions.
+- Guard activity is logged under the `switch_guard` tag, making it easy to correlate with any observed bounce in the ESPHome logs.
+- Adjust the guard timing via the `substitutions` block at the top of `BedroomLights.yaml` if the hardware ever needs a longer or shorter stabilisation window.